testflows/TestFlows-WebSite/source/handbook/index.md

 # Working With Requirements

 Requirements must be at the core of any enterprise QA process.
-There are numerous proprietary and complex systems exist for handling requirements.
+There exist numerous proprietary and complex systems for handling requirements.
 This complexity is usually not necessary, and **{% testflows %}** provides a way to work with requirements just like with code and leverage the same development tools to enable easy linking of requirements to your tests.